minprog/datarepresentaties/onderwerpen/6 Web/homepage/index.md

 ## Getting Started

-Here's how to download this problem's "distribution code" (i.e., starter code) into your own CS50 IDE.
-Log into [CS50 IDE](https://ide.cs50.io/) and then, in a terminal window, execute each of the below.

-1. Execute `cd` to ensure that you're in `~/` (i.e., your home directory).
-1. Execute `wget https://github.com/minprog/webprogrammeren/raw/2020/Problems/2%20profile/profile.zip` to download a (compressed) ZIP file with this problem's distribution.
+Execute `curl -OL https://github.com/minprog/webprogrammeren/raw/2020/Problems/2%20profile/profile.zip` to download a (compressed) ZIP file with this problem's distribution.
-1. Execute `unzip profile.zip` to uncompress that file.
-1. Execute `rm profile.zip` followed by `yes` or `y` to delete that ZIP file.
-1. Execute `ls`.
-You should see a directory called `profile`, which was inside of that ZIP file.
-1. Execute `cd profile` to change into that directory.
-1. Execute `ls`.
-You should see this problem's distribution, including `index.html` and `styles.css`.

 Open `index.html` in your web browser to see what it currently looks like.